isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoos-for-dogs/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/best-flea-carpet-powder/) are more than just a nuisance - they can cause severe itching, skin infections, and even transmit diseases to your dog.
-Choosing the right [flea](https://pestpolicy.com/best-flea-collar-for-dogs/) shampoo is essential for [effective pest control](https://www.vet. cornell.
+[Fleas](https://pestpolicy.com/best-flea-carpet-powder/)are more than just a nuisance - they can cause severe itching, skin infections, and even transmit diseases to your dog.
+Choosing the right [flea](https://pestpolicy.com/best-flea-collar-for-dogs/)shampoo is essential for [effective pest control](https://www.vet.cornell.

 edu/departments-centers-and-institutes/riney-canine-health-center/canine-health-information/flea-and-tick-prevention) while keeping your dog's skin and coat healthy.